Nelfinavir (By mouth)

 - It is best to take this medicine with food or milk.

-- If you cannot swallow the tablet whole, you may dissolve it in a small amount of water.
-Be sure to drink or swallow the entire mixture right away.
-Then refill your glass with water and drink it so that none of the medicine is left in the glass.
+- Tablet: If you cannot swallow it whole, you may dissolve the tablet in a small amount of water.
+Drink all of the mixture after the tablet dissolves.
+Then refill your glass with water and drink all of the water right way, so that no medicine is left in the glass.

-- Measure the oral powder carefully using the measuring scoop provided with the medicine.
+- Oral powder: Measure the medicine carefully with the measuring scoop provided.
 Mix the powder with a small amount of water, milk, soy milk, baby formula, or a dietary supplement drink.
 Do not use apple juice, grapefruit juice, orange juice, or applesauce.
-After you mix the medicine with a liquid, take the mixture right away.
-Be sure to drink or swallow all of the mixture.
+After you mix the medicine with a liquid, drink all of the mixture right away.
 If you cannot use the mixture right away, you may store it in the refrigerator for up to 6 hours.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.